 The dark stained timber walk-in closet hosts an array of storage options in various configurations.
 Inner lighting and minimalist hardware complete the bespoke design.

 Here’s another elaborate storage space, outside the main open area of the home.
-A pair of window-equipped pocket doors in dark timber open to reveal shelving mirroring that in the master walk-in closet.
+A pair of window-equipped pocket doors in dark timber open to reveal shelving mirroring that in the primary walk-in closet.

 Related Homes & Galleries You May Enjoy: